-Smiling, though Almraiven only rarely brought up pleasant notions, Adir considered his meal; dry, seasoned chicken cutlets, flatbread and hummus, and garlic-pickle chutney.
+Smiling, though Almraiven only rarely provoked pleasant thoughts, Adir considered his meal; dry, seasoned chicken cutlets, flatbread and hummus, and garlic-pickle chutney.
 The fare, while fairly simple, was his favorite.
 The herbs used in the meat helped dull the foul taste that his work left in his mouth, literally and metaphorically.

 As a necromancer, his materials were not always...pleasant to the senses.

 But he managed.
-He had weathered Calimshan's worst and emerged the stronger because of it, carving out his own little niche in the city of spells.
+He’d weathered Calimshan’s worst and emerged the stronger because of it, carving out a little niche in the city of spells.

-His wives, all three, lounged behind him, on the bed or seated apart, preoccupied with their after-dinner proclivities.
+His wives lounged behind him, on the bed or seated apart, preoccupied with their after-dinner proclivities.

 Gamori read by candlelight, Habibah strummed a rosewood viol, and Minnah carved ivory scrimshaw; a rather fine detailing of a lion seated atop a geometric platform.
 All were Half-Elves, bred from captured Elves and native Humans and sold for their beauty and longevity, for purebloods were difficult to find this far south.

-He would outlive all of them by several centuries.
+He would outlive all of them by centuries.

 That was fine; they had little in common anyway.
-In fact, two of three outright detested him.
-He had accepted their hands in marriage only for the contacts among their masters' organizations.
+In fact, two of the three outright detested him.
+He’d accepted their hands in marriage only for the contacts among their masters’ organizations.

-But then a Sun Elf, one skilled in the magic of life and death, he would outlive most mortals anyway.
+But then as a Sun Elf skilled in the magic of life and death, he would outlive most mortals anyway.
 It was his greatest resource; time, to which his Human rivals had so little to spend.
-Some of the other Vicelords were stronger than him, indeed, much stronger.
-More rooted to the city and its official and hidden hierarchies.
+Some of the other Vicelords were stronger than him, more entrenched in the city hierarchies, both official and...less so.
 But they had decades, at best, and he had centuries, millennia.

 One way or another, he would be the last Vicelord in Almraiven.
 He, an Elf, would rule a land of Humans.